brouberol/blog/content/on-working-from-home.md

 The first thing I find absolutely essential is containerisation (no, not Docker) of your private and professional life.
 You need to have a dedicated office room, with a door, that is not your living room.
 The idea is that, when you open that door, you're at work, and when you close it, you're out.
 I find it to be especially important during the first weeks of remote work.
 I now find myself work more and more from my living room, but I know that if I need isolation for some reason, I still have this room I can go to.

-For the same reason (along with a bazillion security reasons), never work on your personal machine.
+For the same reason (along with a bazillion security reasons), never work from your personal machine.
 You want to make it a conscious effort to switch from watching Netflix to reading your work email.

 ### Routine